gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 |                               |           Padding             |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~
-{: #sctp-Crypto-chunk-newchunk-crypt-struct title="CRYPTO Chunk Structure" artwork-align="center"}
+{: #sctp-DTLS-chunk-newchunk-crypt-struct title="DTLS Chunk Structure" artwork-align="center"}

 {: vspace="0"}
 Chunk Type: 8 bits (unsigned integer)
-: This value MUST be set to 0x4X for all CRYPTO chunks.
+: This value MUST be set to 0x4X for all DTLS chunks.

 Chunk Flags: 8 bits
 : This is used by the protection engine and ignored by SCTP.